What is Alcohol Withdrawal?

-About 1 in every 20 people will experience extremely dangerous and sometimes fatal withdrawal symptoms, which is a condition called delirium tremens.
+About 1 in every 20 people will experience extremely dangerous and sometimes fatal withdrawal symptoms, a condition called delirium tremens.

 Delirium tremens results in the brain not being able to transition and adjust its chemistry after alcohol use is stopped.
-A temporary state of confusion then occurs and leads to dangerous changes in the way the brain regulates breathing and circulation.
+A temporary state of confusion then occurs and leads to dangerous changes in how the brain regulates breathing and circulation.

-Vital signs such as blood pressure and heart rate can change dramatically and unpredictably, which creates a severe risk for stroke, heart attack, and death.
+Vital signs such as blood pressure and heart rate can change dramatically and unpredictably, which creates a severe risk of stroke, heart attack, and death.

 Can Kratom Help With Alcohol Withdrawal?

-First and foremost, the Southeast Asian herb kratom seems to show promise when it comes to helping individuals quit using alcohol.
+First and foremost, the Southeast Asian herb kratom shows promise in helping individuals quit using alcohol.

-Lots of people use it to alleviate a range of physical and emotional problems associated with excessive drinking.
+Many people use it to alleviate many physical and emotional problems associated with excessive drinking.

 The benefits of kratom tend to work out well for those who have problems with alcoholism and want to quit.